tchajed/sys-verif-fa25/docs/README.md

 We'll use [Canvas](https://canvas.wisc.edu/courses/477243) for submitting assignments and [Piazza](https://piazza.com/wisc/fall2025/cs839002) for questions.

 The source of this website is on GitHub at [tchajed/sys-verif-fa25](https://github.com/tchajed/sys-verif-fa25).
-You can use Discussions if anything is confusing about the lecture notes, or post on Piazza.
+Feel free to submit bug reports and PRs.
 Your fellow students as well as students in future iterations of this class will thank you!

 ## Resources